pablichjenkov/macao-sdk/README.md

 }
 ```

+#### 4. Macao-sdk-jetpack-compose
+Built on top of **Jetpack Lifecycle, ViewModel, Navigation and Koin**, it offers the same extendable and flexible plugin architecture but using the Google recomended libraries instead.
+Check the [Developers Guide](https://github.com/pablichjenkov/macao-sdk-navigation-compose/blob/main/README.md) for more information.

 ### Contributions
 We welcome contributions from the community!
 If you have ideas for new features, bug fixes, or improvements, please open